 The Independent Review of Children’s Social Care recommended in May 2022 that legal aid should be provided to kinship carers in a range of circumstances, but no further action has been taken to date despite an earlier commitment made in Stable Homes, Built on Love in February 2023 to explore “options for an extension of legal aid for carers with SGOs and CAOs”.

-The terms of reference of the Review of Civil Legal Aid note that scope and eligibility of legal aid are not within its remit.
+The terms of reference of the Review of Civil Legal Aid noted that the scope and eligibility of legal aid were not within its remit.

 The Law Commission has agreed to undertake a review of the legal framework for kinship carers and whether the current landscape across England and Wales is fit for purpose.
 Project details confirm this will include how current orders, including child arrangements orders and special guardianship orders, are working for kinship carers and the potential for reform of such orders in the kinship care context, including “considering the possibility of a new bespoke order for this situation”.